francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-5.md

 DNS record updates can take some time to propagate throughout the internet and DNS servers make heavy use of caching, so do not be surprised if it takes tens of minutes or even hours to see a record update reflected.

-DNS records can be checked with the command-line tool `dig`:
+DNS records can be checked with the command-line tool `dig`, which is generally included in any:

 ```shell
 % dig +short backtalk.dev